DeathSurfing/College-Notes/Year 2/DBMS/Labs/Lab 3.md

 ___
+## Introduction:

+Databases are essential tools in modern applications, providing structured storage, efficient querying, and data integrity.
+This experiment involves designing and managing two practical relational databases: a Student Database and a Car Dealership Database.
+The Student Database stores information about students, their courses, and addresses, and demonstrates the use of common SQL queries (e.g., DISTINCT, AND/OR/NOT, BETWEEN, ORDER BY, IS NULL, aggregation functions).
+The Car Dealership Database models relationships between cars, customers, sales representatives, and transactions, showcasing foreign key relationships, data insertion, updates, and advanced SQL queries involving joins and aggregation.
+## Observations:

+- The DISTINCT query returns unique entries as expected, removing duplicates.

+- AND, OR, NOT operators work as designed for filtering specific data.

+- BETWEEN allows range-based data filtering for numeric or ID fields.

+- ORDER BY sorts the data correctly in ascending and descending order.

+- IS NULL successfully finds records with missing fields.

+- LIMIT (SELECT TOP 3 equivalent) properly limits output to top 3 records.

+- Aggregate functions (MIN, MAX, AVG, COUNT) calculate values accurately over the dataset.

+- Foreign key constraints prevent insertion of inconsistent records.

+- Updating availability status reflects correctly in the Cars table.
 # Question 1:
  Create a table with student database in that student database mention , student_id, student_name, course_name, address, with the help of these data execute SQL query
  **Queries:**